secondRZ/swe-interview/topics/data-structures.md

 vec.push_back(6);
 ```

 * Use when: You're required to.
-Typically use STL `vector` instead.
-Use when you want to access elements by their position often, and you don't need to modify anywhere other the end of the list.
+Typically use `vector` instead.
+Use pretty much whenever you need a sequence container, but especially when you want random access.
 * Access: **O\(1\)**
 * Insertion/Deletion: **O\(n\)** anywhere other than the end. `push_back` is **O\(1\) **for the end.